Find Your Match

 It doesn’t matter for what reason you got into your program in your undergrad, even if you were under a lot of mental pressure – make sure that the field of interest that you pick for your Masters is something that you really care about.

-You’re going to be spending two years focused on one subject area which might just have been one of six subjects in one semester in your undergrad.
+You’re going to be spend two years focused on one subject area which might just have been one of six subjects in one semester in your undergrad.

 So for example if your undergrad has six subjects every semester and one of them is networking, in your Master’s you’ll be spending at least half of your two years on this one something.